 To help to prevent Serious Injury or Fatal (SIF) events from occurring, which by definition are high Actual Severity events, we track, investigate, learn from and attempt to reduce high Potential Severity events.
-As a quantifiable metric, we’ve introduced the concept of High Risk Event Rate, and set a goal of 10% reduction over last fiscal year.
+As a quantifiable metric, we’ve introduced the concept of High Risk Event Rate and set a goal of a 10% reduction over the last fiscal year.

 High Risk Event Rate is calculated based on the number of High Potential Severity events that are reported over a rolling 12-month period, multiplied by 200,000, and normalized by the hours worked over the same period.
 We determine our percent reduction against the rate calculated over the same period in the previous year.

 During the roll-out and socialization of this metric, we experienced a few challenges.

 Potential Severity can be subjective and was being assessed inconsistently across the organization.
 We addressed this in a couple of ways:

 - Established a detailed Severity Matrix that provides example situations and corresponding severity (measured on a scale of 0 to 10), to drive consistency.

 - Training sessions around the meaning of ‘reasonably realistic’, including real-world examples, to drive organizational calibration.

 - Development of a real-time dashboard for local Safety professionals, to drive visibility.